The most important thing your child needs on a daily basis is the undivided attention from you. Even plants thrive when they are taken cared.

 Wondering if your kids actually NEED undivided attention?

 Irrespective of their age, children NEED undivided attention.
-Just the way human beings need Oxygen to survive, children NEED undivided attention from parents to thrive.
-Period
+Just the way human beings need Oxygen to survive.

 Are they getting that from us?

 Embroiled in our routine and struggles, we sometimes forget to give them undivided attention.
 Our days are planned in such a way, that we are having a schedule that is packed with work.
 When time is a little short in supply, we tend to skip spending time with our kids.